LukeHoweth/fantasy_footabll/README.md

 1) Ensure all packages are installed.
 2) Run `Python scraper.py` .

-The CSV file will be created in your current working direc
+The CSV file will be created in your current working directory.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.